decred/dcrdex/README.md

 <img src="docs/images/confirm-reg.png" width="250">

-7. On the **markets view**, while you're waiting for confirmations on your registration fee, add a Bitcoin wallet.
-You'll need to specify the wallet name.
-If you haven't already, follow the instructions above to create a trading wallet.
-If you really, really want to trade on the default wallet, leave the wallet name blank.
-Enter the wallet password you set up with **bitcoin-cli**.
-If you really, really want to trade on an unencrypted wallet, you can leave the wallet password blank.
-Enter the app password you created in step 3.
+7. On the **markets view**, wait for confirmations on your registration fee, at which time your client will automatically complete authentication with the server you are using.
+While waiting, you may create additional wallets either directly from the displayed market or on the Wallets page accessible from the navigation bar at the top.

 <img src="docs/images/create-btc.png" width="250">

 8. And that's it!
-Once your registration fee has enough confirmations, you can begin trading.
+The form to Buy/Sell will appear, and you can being placing orders.
+Go to the Wallets page to obtain addresses for your wallets so that you can send yourself funds to trade.

 ## Important Stuff to Know